-I spend three days a week working and two days a week with my two year old daughter, Max.
+I spend three days a week working and two days a week with my two-year-old daughter, Max.
 So…no day is the same!
 With my business nor with my toddler.
 I start every day by checking emails and drinking a glass of water or tea.
-I work from home but try to spend some work days at local coffee shops to be more productive.
-Otherwise the dishes scream “clean me!” and the dining room screams “declutter me!”
-My husband gets Max up and settled so I can sleep in a little bit on our days together, which are filled with activities, playdates, errands and yes, some work!
+I work from home but try to spend some workdays at local coffee shops to be more productive.
+Otherwise, the dishes scream “clean me!” and the dining room screams “declutter me!”
+My husband gets Max up and settled so I can sleep in a little bit on our days together, which are filled with activities, playdates, errands, and yes, some work!

 Tell us about your home.
 What is your favorite thing about your space?

-Our home is a farmhouse (or antique colonial as they’re often referred to here in New England) that was built in the 1830’s.
+Our home is a farmhouse (or antique colonial as they’re often referred to here in New England) that was built in the 1830s.
 When we moved in four years ago, I wanted to document design updates along the way and thus, #farmhousedialfano was born!
 An Instagram follower recently asked me a question about our new couch and described our home/my style as “farmhouse/California/Massachusetts/beautiful” and I just loved it!
 While some of my tastes have certainly changed, I really strive to keep things a little whimsical and unexpected.
-There are farmhouse, industrial, California-cool, even Scandinavian elements woven throughout the house.
+There are farmhouse, industrial, California-cool, even Scandinavian elements are woven throughout the house.
 Somehow they all work together!

 Tell us about where you live!
 What do you love most about the East Coast?

 I love getting to experience the four seasons on the east coast.
-Living New England you can drive an hour one way and you are in the mountains, drive the other direction and you’re on the ocean.
+Living in New England you can drive an hour one way and you are in the mountains, drive the other direction and you’re on the ocean.